Phylliida/RustInMemoryFileSystem/rust/Readme.md

 # What WASI file system commands are supported?

 Every `fd_` and `path_`.
 See [The wasi reference](https://wasix.org/docs/api-reference)
-Or you can just see [the code](https://github.com/Phylliida/v86FileSystemPort/blob/main/rust/src/wasi.rs).
+or [the code](https://github.com/Phylliida/v86FileSystemPort/blob/main/rust/src/wasi.rs) for more information

 # To Compile